-According to PFIA §2256.005(f), the Commissioners Court, by order expressly designates the county auditor as investment officer to be responsible for the investment of the County's funds consistent with this investment policy.
+According to PFIA \$2256.005(f), the Commissioners Court, by order expressly designates the county auditor as investment officer to be responsible for the investment of the County's funds consistent with this investment policy.

 The county auditor establishes written procedures for the operation of the investment program consistent with this investment policy.
 Authority granted to the county auditor to invest the County's funds is effective until rescinded by the Commissioners Court or termination of the county auditor's employment with the County.
-County auditor personnel authorized to initiate investment related activities are the investment supervisor, investment analyst, and two alternate employees.
+County auditor personnel authorized to initiate investment related activities are the manager-cash management and debt service, investment analyst, and two alternate employees.
 All treasury division personnel have access to approve investment transactions initiated by the investment division personnel.
-The county auditor or a designee in the absence of the county auditor will review all investment transactions for approval and assure adequate security measures are in place.
+The county auditor, first assistant county auditor, or director of financial operations will review all proposals to investment funds and transactions for approval and assure adequate security measures are in place.
 No person may engage in an investment transaction except as provided under the terms of this policy and the procedures established by the county auditor.
 The county auditor is responsible for all investment transactions undertaken and has established a system of internal controls to regulate the activities of associated subordinates.